 - Insufficient evidence: Highlighting gaps or inconsistencies in the prosecution’s case

-- Entrapment: Proving that law enforcement induced the accused to commit the offense
+- Entrapment: Proving that law enforcement induced the accused to commit white collar offenses

 - Mistaken identity: Showing that someone else committed the crime or establishing reasonable doubt

-An experienced criminal defense attorney in Los Angeles can develop a personalized strategy based on your situation.
+A white collar defense attorney in LA can develop a personalized strategy based on your situation.

-How Can a White Collar Crime Conviction Affect My Job Prospects?
+How Can a Conviction Affect My Job Prospects?

 This kind of conviction can have lasting effects on your career, especially in industries that require high levels of trust, such as finance, law, and healthcare.